DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/visualization.rst

 Exercise
 ---------------------------
 You have this flowchart and are trying to see the visualization of the scene with the gripper.
-However, when you click on the Visualize node, the display is a black screen.
+However, when you click on the Visualize node, the display appears to be a black screen.
 How can you fix the problem, given the following visualizations settings and that the Object and Object Pose links are correct?

 .. image:: Images/visualize/visualize_exercise_1.png
-   :scale: 80%
+   :scale: 100%

 .. image:: Images/visualize/visualize_exercise_2.png
-   :scale: 67%
+   :scale: 68%

 |
 |